ashutosh4036/Assignment/readme.md

 2. Missing Data Prompt

 If data is missing, the script will prompt for manual input.
-Ensure MongoDB has valid data to minimize prompts.
+Ensure MongoDB contains valid data to reduce prompts.

 Future Enhancements

-Automate currently manual KPI retrieval.
+Fully automate currently manual KPI retrieval.

-Integrate Slack API for direct message posting.
+Integrate Slack API for direct report posting.

 Implement logging and advanced error handling.

 Contributing

-Feel free to fork this repository and submit pull requests for improvements.
+We welcome contributions!
+Feel free to fork this repository, submit pull requests, or suggest improvements.

 Author